 A credit-builder loan works similar to a secured credit card, except it’s a loan you’ll get in a lump sum.
 The money on deposit will be held by the bank or credit union until you’ve paid off the loan.
-At Patelco, we offer loans secured by a certificate of deposit.
+At Patelco, we offer loans secured by a savings account.

 3. Get a loan with a cosigner

 Sometimes you may be eligible to get a loan with a cosigner that you wouldn’t be eligible to get by yourself.
-Be sure you and your cosigner understand the risks and responsibilities inherent in this type of loan – if you don’t make the payments, the cosigner becomes responsible for the loan.
+Be sure you and your cosigner understand the risks and responsibilities inherent in this type of loan – as the cosigner is equally responsible for payment.

 Not every landlord or rental agency is reporting to the credit bureaus – but some are.
 So whatever rent or bills you have, pay them on time.
 If these payments are being reported to the credit bureaus, you’ll be building your credit.